Business Analyst Resume Example

 If you don’t have much direct experience, I focus on transferable skills from internships, school projects, or part-time jobs.
 Recruiters notice problem-solving, teamwork, and attention to detail.

 Highlight any data analysis or process improvement projects, even if they’re academic.
-I mention tools like Excel, SQL, or Tableau to show I’m ready to learn on the job.
+I mention tools like Excel, SQL, or Tableau to show I’m ready to learn on the job, and I always include a cover letter to further demonstrate my skills.

 I list relevant coursework, certifications, or workshops.
 You can also include volunteer work if it’s process-related.
 This helps you stand out and keeps your resume focused.